cuncta/water_plants/README.md

 # Raspberry Pi and Arduino Automated Plant Watering with Website

 Set up your Pi and Arduino to automatically take care of house plants!
+In this project Pizero W is used to make a website where you can set up set the watering parameters.
+I set it to water the plants twice a day at desired time for a certain number of seconds [1-9].

 ## Hardware components